Meetings Coming Up

 Just click the orange links to learn more about all these sites.

 NEWEST: What did Montana have to offer at the World's Fair in Chicago? on.
 Historical.
 Learn a disadvantage of a prospecting club on...
 Other Clubs.
-November's newsletter just posted on Newsletter!
+December's newsletter just posted on Newsletter! getting caught up soon.
 Have you looked at the drop down buttons on the rock page?
 There are more elements than just one aspect.
 What metalloid can be mined in Montana that helps with microelectronics? check it out on...
 Rocks.
 Make plans to head to Butte mid October; a mining symposium coming you don't want to miss here .
 A stone can help you balance your energies of life on.
 Educational.
-Want a smart idea for a Christmas present on or check out a new kit for archaelogical digging on plus you can find a new discovery in amber on...
+Learn how baby T Rex's looked all feathery and fuzzy as babies on...or what about scientists recreating the woolly mammoth? on.... and what about the latest find of the biggest T-Rex ever...
 Fossils.
 Try a small, easy book to check out your rock passion on.
 Book Reviews.
 Want to grow you own crystals? or See what kind of fun a kid can create making fake rock people on: Kids.
 Will the bull trout reign supreme (NOPE!!)or will the USFS come up with an alternative plan for a culvert?
-And just how do shapes represent the elements of the earth in rocks?...
+Now just who uses dredges in our state? see who .....
 Latest News What about checking in on a rock and mining symposium? or What about not getting dirty or leaving town to find rocks on...
 Treasure Hunting 2018 Video on a quick tool to make gravel bucket gathering speedy.
 Tools of the Trade.
 See what a propsector plans on doing to go out next year in tough, hard to reach places in the mountains of Montana on...
-Prospecting Stories What might you put on your list for travels next summer? could flourite be one of them? but where oh where on...
+Prospecting Stories Can one get a prospecting tip at a show?...
 Prospecting Tips.

 NEWER: Check out what a prospecting advisor has to say about your rights on: Interviews.
 Try a kitchen tool to find gold on: Tools of TheTrade.
 Consider your losses when using this tool on...
 Gold.
-What are the 8 benefits of an Orgonite Pyramid? on...
+Can thundereggs help you?
+Find out on...
 Healing Stones Find out what else can be a part of ...
 Green Prospecting

 NEW: Shortly, hear about the consultations for standing your ground on (It's there!!) .Interviews Check out a new video by Alan Robertson or think alternative to making something on or see a slick sytem for sorting sapphire bedrock on Let's Make Your Own Equipment .
+Weigh in on what you think fossils are on...
 Government plus the latest trials dealing with the USFS.
 What do 18 buckets boil down to? ...
 Latest News?
 See a visit to a new claim and what about the new 50th anniversary of the Mining Guide from?
 GPAA

 We are a group devoted to the advancement of recreational prospecting in the State of Montana.
 We are called a coalition as we cover many aspects in the field of prospecting here and we seek to help prospectors with the government.